Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 1. Low cost
 1. Partial redundancy: if the deployment is designed to ensure that each sensor can reach at least 2 concentrators, you get higher availability than with single/single.
-1. Reach: if you do deploy for reach, you can get a larger support a larger geographical deployment.
+1. Reach: if you deploy for reach, you can get a larger support a larger geographical deployment.
 To combine reach with availability, the cost will raise.

 #### Disadvantages